Date: November 18 in Davenport

 Over the past few decades, Gallup has studied how talent can be applied in a wide variety of roles, from housekeepers to chief executives and from clergy to government officials.
 You can apply the concepts of Strengths in a healthcare setting, whether you are an associate, lead doctor, or support staff.
 And Gallup’s research has shown that a strengths-based approach improves your confidence, direction, hope, and kindness toward others.
 So in turn, your patients and community benefit from the strengths culture of your clinic.

-Palmer College is breaking ground by offering a business module that incorporates the concepts of Strengths-based development as it applies to your future as a healthcare provider and business person.
+Palmer College is offering a business module that incorporates the concepts of Strengths-based development as it applies to your future as a healthcare provider and business person.
 The conversation will include self-discovery, recognizing talents in others, and working more effectively with others.
 Strengths principles found in The E-Myth Chiropractor and Good to Great will be interwoven.
-Enrollment is limited to the first 40 students who RSVP.

 Presented by Marsha Hardacre, M.Ed., Gallup Certified Strengths Coach